ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

     This will load the Azure pipeline yaml.

 8. Update the *azureResourceManagerConnection, subscriptionId* keys for all the tasks shown in the pipeline yaml.
-Todo this select **Settings** shown in the top left corner of every task, this will open a visual yaml editor.
-Update the aforementioed keys by selecting the relevant subcription.
-Make sure you do this for all the tasks.
+To do this select **Settings** shown in the top left corner of every task, this will open a visual yaml editor.
+Update the aforementioned keys by selecting the relevant subcription.
+Make sure you do this for all of the tasks.

 ![update subscription step 4](./images/update-subscription.png)
 ![update subscription step 5](./images/update-subscription-2.png)